cosmos/cosmos/WHITEPAPER.md

 other in order to verify proofs that tokens have moved from one to the other.
 A peg-zone on the Cosmos network keeps up with both the hub as well as the other cryptocurrency.
-The indirection through the peg-zone allows the logic of the hub to remain simple by encapsulating any non-Tendermint consensus light-client verification logic onto the zone.
+The indirection through the peg-zone allows the logic of the hub to remain simple and agnostic to other blockchain consensus strategies, like Bitcoin's proof-of-work mining.

-For instance, an Cosmos zone with some validator set, possibly the same as that of the hub, could act as an ether-peg, where the TMSP-application on the zone (the "peg-zone") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "target").
+For instance, a Cosmos zone with some validator set, possibly the same as that of the hub, could act as an ether-peg, where the TMSP-application on the zone (the "peg-zone") has mechanisms to exchange IBC messages with a peg-contract on the external Ethereum blockchain (the "origin").
 This contract would allow ether holders to send ether to the peg-zone by sending it to the peg-contract on Ethereum.
 Once ether is received by the peg-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received by the